XZ3R5T/Active-Directory-Cheatsheet/README.md

 nmap -T4 -p- -sC -sV 10.10.10.0/24
 ```

-### 3. If we found a port serving a website and is redirecting we to a domain we can use the following command to add the domain
+### 3. If we found a port serving a website and is redirecting us to a domain we can use the following command to add the domain
 ```sh
 sudo nano /etc/hosts